-Travelers coming to Vietnam are always craving for the strong taste of the famous Vietnamese coffee, like visiting Japan to experience tea culture.
+Travelers coming to Vietnam are always craving the strong taste of the famous Vietnamese coffee, like visiting Japan to experience tea culture.
 In Vietnam, coffee is more than a beverage; it’s a way of life.
-The people here know how to drink, to appreciate, and take the coffee culture as an integral part of their daily life.
+The people here know how to drink, appreciate, and take the coffee culture as an integral part of their daily life.
 Here in Asia, we do not see many countries like that.

 The way that coffee is roasted, brewed, and enjoyed in Vietnam is different from the rest of the world.
-Here, coffee is slowly roasted for 15 minutes with low heat while around the world, coffee machine is often used for this process.
+Here, coffee is slowly roasted for 15 minutes with low heat while around the world, the coffee machine is often used for this process.
 While machines are also commonly used to make a cup of coffee worldwide, in Vietnam, they load coffee into a filter.
 It is then left to drip for a much more intense flavor than an electric brewer.
 This is also how traditional “Ca Phe Phin” is made.

-Two kinds of coffee that Vietnamese people often take are Ca Phe Nau (coffee with condensed milk) or Ca Phe Den (black coffee).
+Two kinds of coffee that Vietnamese people often take are Ca Phe Nau (coffee with condensed milk) and Ca Phe Den (black coffee).
 In Northern Vietnam, people often order Ca Phe Nau Nong or Ca Phe Den Nong (Nong means hot) in winter to warm them up.
 But overall, Ca Phe Den Da (iced black coffee) and especially Ca Phe Nau Da (iced coffee with condensed milk) are more regular.
 Condensed milk plays an important role in coffee culture in this country.
 When the French first introduced coffee into Vietnam in the late 19th century, there was a lack of fresh milk.
-Therefore, the French and the Vietnamese people began to use sweetened condensed milk instead to add flavor and sweetness to their coffee.
+Therefore, the French and Vietnamese people began to use sweetened condensed milk instead to add flavor and sweetness to their coffee.
 Gradually, this becomes a habit for coffee drinking in Vietnam.

 If you’ve never tried Vietnamese coffee before, your first time will be surely memorable due to the strong, liquor-like flavor.
-Only the brave should try Ca Phe Den (black coffee), the other should stick with Ca Phe Nau (coffee with condensed milk) for a smooth and fragrant taste.
+Only the brave should try Ca Phe Den (black coffee), the others should stick with Ca Phe Nau (coffee with condensed milk) for a smooth and fragrant taste.
 There’re also some quite different ways to enjoy coffee in Vietnam such as egg yolk coffee or yogurt coffee, which I assure you taste better than they may sound.
 Be sure to try some of them in your next Vietnam tours.
 With the arrival of several international coffee powerhouses, including Starbucks, some people are afraid that Vietnamese young generations will put their national coffee into oblivious.
-Let’s hope that will never happen and traditional Vietnamese coffee remains an important part of the cultural experience in any Vietnam culinary tours.
+Let’s hope that will never happen and traditional Vietnamese coffee remains an important part of the cultural experience in any Vietnam culinary tour.